 Plant-based protein powders are a great alternative for people seeking non-whey powders for various reasons, among them:

-- The need for a variety in protein powder without sacrificing muscle-building benefits
+- The need for a variety of protein powder without sacrificing muscle-building benefits

-- Want to boost intake of plant proteins, fiber, and omega-3 fatty acids
+- Want to boost your intake of plant proteins, fiber, and omega-3 fatty acids

 - Are a vegetarian who does not want to consume animal products